-Plugin: python.d.plugin Module: memcached
+Plugin: go.d.plugin Module: memcached

 Monitor Memcached metrics for proficient in-memory key-value store operations.
 Track cache hits, misses, and memory usage for efficient data caching.